FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 The original function (before applying logarithm) is primitive function to `logistic function`_.
-The name "stretch" is used for related function in context of neural networks with sigmoid activation function.
+The name "stretch" is used for related a function in context of neural networks with sigmoid activation function.

 Erf function